Tron 2.0

-Tron 2.0 is a first-person shooter video game developed by Monolith Productions.
-The Microsoft Windows version of the game was released by Buena Vista Interactive on August 26, 2003.
+Tron 2.0 is a first-person shooter video game developed by Monolith Productions and published by Buena Vista Interactive.
+The Microsoft Windows version of the game was released in August 2003.
 The Mac OS X version was released by MacPlay on April 21, 2004.
-The game is a sequel to Tron, a 1982 science-fiction film, although it's set in an alternate continuity since its events were decanonized by Tron: Legacy.
+The game is a sequel to Tron, a 1982 science-fiction film, although it is set in an alternate continuity since its events were decanonized by Tron: Legacy.

 Jason Cottle voices the player character Jethro "Jet" Bradley, the son of ENCOM programmer Alan Bradley (voiced by Bruce Boxleitner, who reprises his role from the original film).
 Cindy Morgan, who also starred in Tron, voices the artificial intelligence "Ma3a".
 Rebecca Romijn provides the voice of Mercury.
 The game features a new "light cycle" design by Syd Mead, and provides explanations for the Tron arcade game (which makes an appearance in this game) and Kevin Flynn's experiences inside the ENCOM mainframe as shown in the original film.

-According to Tron creator Steven Lisberger and Tron: Legacy director Joseph Kosinski, Tron 2.0 is not part of the Tron movie canon.